Ayurveda the

 the torso, arms, legs and feet.

-Prone position: the patient lies face down and the oil
+● Prone position: the patient lies face down

 the arms, legs and feet.

-Right lateral position: the patient lies on the right
+● Right lateral position: the patient lies on

 sides of the torso, arms, legs and feet.